edisplay/highcharts/docs/grid/rows/tree-view.md

 }
 ```

-This is useful for camel-cased hierarchy keys such as
+This is useful for e.g. PascalCase hierarchy keys such as
 `CompanySalesEMEA`, where the intended path is `Company / Sales / EMEA`.

 Use a callback when path segmentation depends on custom parsing logic that is